The Epidemiologist R Handbook

 How widely is it used?

-As of April 2022, the Epi R Handbook had been used over 745,000 times, by 175,000 unique people, in 203 countries.
-Over 40,000 of the users were based in low- and middle-income countries (LMICs).
+As of June 2024, the Epi R Handbook had been used over 3 million times, by 875,000 unique people, in 203 countries.
+About half of the users were based in low- and middle-income countries (LMICs).

 The Epi R Handbook has been incorporated into training curricula of numerous institutes and agencies, including Doctors without Borders (MSF), the World Health organization, national Field Epidemiology Training Programs (FETPs), and universities.